dougmorato/WebGoat-Documentation/FAQ.md

 ***

 <a name="local-host-ip-config"/>
-## Q. How do I get configure WebGoat to run on an IP other then localhost?
+## How do I get configure WebGoat to run on an IP other then localhost?

 In the webgoat.bat file, in the root directory, the following lines are executed: